cyanic-selkie/rt-plot/README.md

 Where the first integer represents the timestamp and the rest represent values of the signal for each channel.

-### relay
+### rt-relay

-Program `relay` is simply a convenient way to read comma separated values from a serial port and output them to the stdout in the format described above.
-Even though it is currently not implemented, it will also support reading from a UDP connection.
+Program `rt-relay` is simply a convenient way to read comma separated values from a serial port and output them to the stdout in the format described above.

 To read such data from serial port `/dev/ttyUSB0`, simply run the following command.

-    ./relay read --serial-port /dev/ttyUSB0
+    ./rt-relay read --serial-port /dev/ttyUSB0

-For other available arguments, run `./relay --help`.
+For other available arguments, run `./rt-relay --help`.

-### Combining rt-plot and relay
+### Combining rt-plot and rt-relay

 Putting the two programs together, to read data from serial port `/dev/ttyUSB0` and plot it using `rt-plot`, run the following command.

-    ./relay read --serial-port /dev/ttyUSB0 | ./rt-plot --data-config your-data-config.toml
+    ./rt-relay read --serial-port /dev/ttyUSB0 | ./rt-plot --data-config your-data-config.toml

 If you also wish to write the incoming data to a file, you can pipe it through `tee`.

-    ./relay read --serial-port /dev/ttyUSB0 | tee data | ./rt-plot --data-config your-data-config.toml
+    ./rt-relay read --serial-port /dev/ttyUSB0 | tee data | ./rt-plot --data-config your-data-config.toml

 And if you then wish to replay the data, it can be done via redirection.